-- reward demonstrated leadership and performance; - · align named executives' interests with those of our stockholders; - · retain named executives through the term of the awards; - · maintain competitive levels of compensation; and - motivate for outstanding future performance.
+- reward demonstrated leadership and performance; - align executive officers' interests with those of our stockholders; - retain executive officers through the term of the awards;

+- · maintain competitive levels of compensation; and - motivate for outstanding future performance.

 We compete for qualified executive personnel with many companies that have greater resources than we do.
 Accordingly, equity compensation is a crucial component of any competitive executive compensation package we may offer.